Ian Gallagher: Character biography

 In season 10, Ian is still dating Mickey, although the two continue to have a rocky relationship.
 Ian eventually gets paroled, with Mickey being paroled not long after, but they get a corrupt parole officer.
-After the parole officer's murder, Ian proposes on the basis that they can't be forced to testify against each other if they are married, but Ian's cold feet ends their relationship again.
-Ian eventually admits to insecurities about how Mickey can love Ian with all of his issues when Mickey could potentially find someone better.
-After overhearing Mickey's new boyfriend Byron badmouthing all of the qualities about Mickey that he loves, Ian beats Byron up and proposes to Mickey on the spot, who accepts.
+When their parole officer is murdered, Ian and Mickey are questioned as potential suspects.
+Ian suggests to Mickey that if they were to get married, they couldn't testify against each other; however, Ian gets cold feet and ends their relationship again.
+Ian eventually admits to his insecurities about how Mickey can love Ian with all of his issues, believing Mickey can potentially find someone better.
+After overhearing Mickey's new boyfriend, Byron, badmouthing all of the qualities about Mickey that he loves, Ian beats Byron and proposes to Mickey on the spot; who accepts.
 Ian and Mickey get married in the season finale.

 In season 11, Ian and Mickey settle into married life.
-They both have a good relationship with Frannie, Debbie’s daughter.
+They both have a great relationship with Frannie, Debbie’s daughter.
 The two eventually begin an armed escorting service, moving money for several legal cannabis dealers throughout the city.
-Ian assists Mickey with caring for Terry while he is incapacitated after being shot.
-They eventually leave him in the care of a nun who kills him.
-Eventually they move out of the Gallagher house and into a condo together.
+Ian assists Mickey with caring for Terry, who becomes paralyzed after being shot.
+They eventually leave him in the care of a nun, who kills him.
+They move out of the Gallagher house and into a condo together.
 They discuss having children, but this is left open-ended.

 Development

 Ian has been described as "the anti-Kurt Hummel".
 Actor Monaghan said he was drawn to the role because "[i]t’s one of those really intricate, multi-layered characters, with all this inner struggle going on."
-He believes that Ian is different from other contemporary gay teenage characters on American television because he does not conform to any gay stereotypes and because of the character's blend of positive traits.
+He believes that Ian is different from other contemporary gay teenage characters on American television because he does not conform to any gay stereotypes, and because of the character's blend of positive traits.
 "He’s smart and he’s tough and he's brave and he’s really caring and responsible—and I think that’s not always shown in one character."

-At a 2011 Television Critics Association panel, executive producer John Wells stated that with Cameron Monaghan's having turned 18 the series would be able to explore Ian's sexuality in ways that had previously been barred by federal law.